DataDog/datadog-api-client-go/datadog_v1/docs/Monitor.md

 ### SetState

-`func (o *Monitor) SetState(v MonitorOptions)`
+`func (o *Monitor) SetState(v MonitorState)`

-SetState gets a reference to the given MonitorOptions and assigns it to the State field.
+SetState gets a reference to the given MonitorState and assigns it to the State field.

 ### GetTags